uptonking/note4yaoo/log-faq-dev-js.md

 - `(function(){}).name === ""` ，匿名函数表达式会返回true
   - Both have a name property
 - In Google's V8 and Firefox's Spidermonkey there might be a few microsecond JIST compilation difference, but ultimately the result is the exact same.
-- If we declare the variable as function funcName(){}, then the immutability of the variable is the same as declaring it with var。
+- If we declare the variable as `function funcName(){}`, then the immutability of the variable is the same as declaring it with var。
   - function expression can be const
   - function declaration name can be reassigned, too
 - Function Declarations are only allowed to appear in Program or FunctionBody.
 Syntactically, they can not appear in Block ( `{ ... }` ) — such as that of if, while or for statements.
 This is because Blocks can only contain Statements, not SourceElements, which Function Declaration is.